beridzeg45/beridzeg45/README.md

 - For me, the best way of learning is search for datasets on internet and work on them.
 Alternatively, I extract various textual and numerical data from online sources using Python's webscraping tools susch as Selenium and BeautifulSoup.
 (The sample of my webscraping project results can be found on my [Kaggle Page](https://www.kaggle.com/beridzeg45/datasets))
 - During this process I learn new formulas and techniques to solve various EDA and Web-Scraping problems.
 - The best thing I love about working with data is how numbers are converted into a story using beautiful graphs.
+- <!-- This line will be omitted -->

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)